daydreamersjp/opt-coupon-dist/README.md

 The profit increase hits the ceiling at 18,900 USD and no longer grows as the budget is added.
 This means the budget is no longer used for coupon and left without untouched, because sending coupon to more customers will not add profit but let us lose money.

-Of cource, this is not a good thing considering the untouched budget can be used for the purposes other than this coupon campaign.
+Of course, this is not a good thing considering the untouched budget can be used for the purposes other than this coupon campaign.
 So, it would be better to give just 18,900 USD for this campaign.

 <br />